Functional vs. Object-Oriented: Comparing How Programming Paradigms Affect the Architectural Characteristics of Systems: Methodology

 \subsubsection{Survey-Based Quantitative Analysis}

 It represents the perspective of \emph{reading code} in the different paradigms.
 In particular, the survey-based methodology means that it summarizes the assessments of different developers with varying levels of experience with the paradigms.
 These results are further explored in \cref{sec:quantitative_analysis}.
-The questionnaire and its results are available in the paper's \href{https://doi.org/10.5281/zenodo.16618132}{reproduction package}.

 After presenting these results, \cref{sec:discussion} combines these perspectives to answer the research subquestions.